Manuel Dominguez: Ownership disputes

 Manuel Domínguez on the east side of Palos Verdes.
-Governor Alvarado denied the petition as the land was in private hands.
-In 1839 Manuel Domínguez submitted and was granted a petition for los Palos Verdes and the Sepúlvedas were ordered to vacate.
-José and Juan Sepúlveda filed a cross complaint siting the Arbitration Decree of 1834.
+Governor Alvarado denied the petition, as the land was in private hands.
+In 1839 Manuel Domínguez submitted, and was granted, a petition for los Palos Verdes, and the Sepúlvedas were ordered to vacate.
+José and Juan Sepúlveda filed a cross complaint, citing the Arbitration Decree of 1834.
 In April 1841 Governor Alvarado upheld the Sepúlveda claim, but admonished both parties.

 Manuel Domínguez proposed a private settlement.
 The boundaries between the Ranchos were surveyed.
-In June 1841 an agreement was signed by the Domínguez family transferring all rights to los Palos Verdes to the Supelvedas.
+In June 1841, an agreement was signed by the Domínguez family, transferring all rights to los Palos Verdes to the Supelvedas.
 This effectively ended the dispute between the families.

 Public career

 Manuel Domíngue held many public offices in his lifetime.
 In June 1828 he was appointed as Elector de Partido for the Pueblo of Los Angeles.
 In November 1828 Manuel Domínguez was elected to the Pueblo de Los Angeles El Ilustre Ayuntamento (City Council) under Mexican rule.
 From January 11 to February 19, 1829 he served as delegate to the first Mexican legislature in Alta California, at San Diego.
 In 1832, at the age of 29, he was elected Alcalde (Mayor) of the Pueblo de Los Angeles.
 In 1839 he was elected to a second term and in 1842 he was elected to a third term as Alcade.